 The DataWidth attribute is the physical width (word size) of the interface in bits.
-It must be a multiple of the ByteWidth attribute.
-When the ByteWidth is smaller than the DataWidth, and not a multiple of 8, OCP requires the data path to be split between two OCP fields (MData and MDataInfo).
+It must be a multiple of the DataValueWidth attribute.
+If not specified, the default value is the DataValueWidth attribute of the protocol used over this interface.
+When the DataValueWidth*DataValueGranularity is smaller than the DataWidth, and not a multiple of 8, OCP requires the data path to be split between two OCP fields (MData and MDataInfo).
 Octet-oriented or word-oriented interfaces never have this complexity.
-When ByteWidth is smaller than DataWidth, byte enables are required in the interface.
+When DataValueWidth*DataValueGranularity is smaller than DataWidth, byte enables are required in the interface.